Divorce vs. Separation

 Preparing for the divorce process can feel like an overwhelming task.
 There are a lot of things to consider before you turn the page on one chapter in your life to start the next.
-Commonly people come to us asking what the difference is between “divorce” and “separation” and what that means in the state of Florida.
-We've outlined the two most common things to consider around this topic as you’re preparing for this process and seeking out a divorce attorney.
+Commonly people come to us asking us “what is alimony law?” and what does it mean in the state of Florida.
+We’ve outlined the three most common things to consider around this topic as you’re preparing for this process and seeking out a divorce attorney.

-If you’re asking yourself what the difference is between divorce and separation, you’ll find a brief overview of each of the terms and how they compare below.
+If you’re asking yourself what is alimony law, you’ll find a brief overview of each of the types and factors of alimony law in Florida.

-These are very broad brushstrokes on the differences between divorce and separation in Florida.
+These are very broad brushstrokes on explaining what is alimony law and what types of alimony are available in Florida.
 At Greene & Greene, it is our mission to provide superior legal representation, service and value to our clients.
 Our attorneys are all experienced litigators who handle your case personally.
 If you are interested in engaging our firm, consultations are scheduled as needed and we are happy to accommodate your business and personal calendars.